-Nógrád castle is located in north-Hungary.
+Nógrád castle is located in north Hungary.
 In the age of Ottoman wars, it was a frontier castle of the Borderland and it used to be the center of Nógrád County.
-It is one of the oldest castles of Hungary, however, we do not know the exact time of its construction but before the stone walls were built, there had been an earthen fortification that dates back to the age of nomadic migrations in the Romans’ time.
+It is one of the oldest castles in Hungary, however, we do not know the exact time of its construction but before the stone walls were built, there had been an earthen fortification that dates back to the age of nomadic migrations in the Romans’ time.
 First, take a look at this animation video of the castle (by Fodor Zsolt):

-Before the arrival of the Hungarian tribes, the Slavic and Bulgarian tribes took over the fort, and they reinforced it.
+Before the arrival of the Hungarian tribes, the Slavic and Bulgarian tribes took over the fort and reinforced it.
 It was called Novigrad aka New Castle (Újvár).
 When the Magyars arrived, according to the historian Anonymus aka Bele Regis Notarius (end of the 12th century): “Chief Árpád held a council and summoned many soldiers in order to conquer Gömör castle and Nógrád castle (Castrum Nougrad) along with their folks.”
 As it turned out, the defenders ceded the forts without a fight.

 We have documents from 1108 and we know that it was Castelan (and Comes) Slauiz who guarded the castle on behalf of the king.
 It was in the king’s hand in 1138, in 1266, and also in 1274 as it was mentioned as “castrum regium”.
 It was called “Castrum Novigrad” in the letter of the Chapter of Buda in 1299.
 King László IV gifted Nógrád to the Bishop Tamás of Vác, assumedly between 1274 and 1284.

-There is not much known about the castle between the Mongolian Invasion (1241-42) until the 15th century.
+There is not much known about the castle between the Mongolian Invasion (1241-42) and the 15th century.
 During the decades after the death of King Zsigmond (1368-1437), the Bohemian Hussites were attacking the region so Bishop Szilassy Vince of Vác had the fort’s walls reinforced.
 Then, a major reconstruction of the walls was done by Bishop Báthori Miklós between 1475-1506 who employed the Italian architect, Jakab Traguinus.
-The bishop spent a huge amount of money on the new buildings and fortifications.
+The bishop spent a huge amount of money on new buildings and fortifications.
 He had a deep moat dug and had a well drilled.
-The inner tower was also built in that time, and the bishop’s Coat of Arms was fixed on its wall in 1483 (see the picture):
+The inner tower was also built at that time, and the bishop’s Coat of Arms was fixed on its wall in 1483 (see the picture):

 Nógrád castle became the property of King Szapolyai János in 1526.
 (Note, I use the Eastern name order for Hungarian names.)
 At the very beginning of the Dual Kingship, the troops of the usurper King Habsburg Ferdinand took Nógrád in 1527.
 His men held the castle until 1544.
 Then, Captain Miskey István heard the news of the Turks’ coming and he and his men cowardly ran away, “without a reason to be afraid”.
 As a result of this, Hussein, Bey of Esztergom, and Muhammed, Pasha of Buda took the empty castle easily.